percona/psmdb-docs/docs/hot-backup.md

     If you try to restore the node into the existing replica set and there is more recent data, the restored node detects that it is out of date with the other replica set members, deletes the data and makes an initial sync.

-Run the following commands as root or by using the `sudo` command
+Run the following commands as root or by using the `sudo` command:
+{.power-number}

 1. Stop the `mongod` service